ExposuresProvider/icees-api/README.md

 `DB_PATH`: the path to the SQLite database file on the host

-`CONFIG_PATH`: the directory where schema and identifiers are stored
+`CONFIG_PATH`: the directory where schema is stored

 `ICEES_API_INSTANCE_NAME`: icees api instance name